 This is an oldie, but a goldie.
 I still hear it now.

-Here’s the reason why that doesn’t matter; if a user skips the ads it doesn’t matter, with Google Adwords you only pay when a user reads your advert, likes what they see and clicks on it.
+Here’s the reason why that doesn’t matter; if a user skips the ads it doesn’t matter, with Google Ads you only pay when a user reads your advert, likes what they see and clicks on it.
 And yes just because you skip the ads doesn’t mean everyone does.

 Unlike Organic SEO – you also get to fully control the online presence of your company at the time of a consumer’s intent to buy from you (or your competition).